-The church of Es Puig de Missa is the perfect destination if you are looking for a little culture and some exercise.
-Situated up a rather steep but short walk this is one to get your heart pumping after a week of lying on the beach!
+The church of Es Puig de Missa is the perfect destination if you're looking for a little culture and some exercise.
+Situated up a rather steep but short walk this is one to get your heart pumping after a week of lying on the beach.

 And for another dose culture and a look back in history why not try the Ethnographic Museum.
 Situated in a delightful traditional house the museum offers you a glimpse into Ibiza's rural past

-If you a keen golfer then staying in Santa Eularia could offer you the best chance for a round!
-Situated half way between Santa Eularia and Jesus is the one and only golf course on the island.
-Offering you a choice of 9 or 18 holes this picturesque course is a real treat and makes a nice change to the sandy beaches.
+Situated halfway between Santa Eularia and Jesus is the one and only golf course on the island.
+Offering you a choice of nine or 18 holes this picturesque course is a real treat and makes a nice change to the sandy beaches.

-This town really comes alive at night and you will find many families and couples strolling around the promenade, marina and central town area. there are an abundance of nice bars to choose from once you have had dinner and although not known for its cubbing scene there are a few late night options to enjoy with live music and DJs.
+This town really comes alive at night and you will find many families and couples strolling around the promenade, marina and central town area.
+There are an abundance of nice bars to choose from once you have had dinner, and although not known for its clubbing scene there are a few late night options to enjoy with live music and DJs.

 The marina offers some live music and variety...although some of these seemed a little karaoke-style but worth a look.

 The front promenade is full of lovely late night restaurants and for something a little different and more quirky then head into the smaller street away from the shore.